 For example, Liverpool v Chelsea might be 5/6 for both teams to score, but for Liverpool to win and both teams to score might be a bit longer at 4/1, rendering that outcome less likely.

 Goals are definitely where the majority of bets are wagered outside of the actual result itself.
 But with data recording become more detailed around a football match, it opens up opportunities for alternative bets.

-Throw-ins, cards, goals kicks, corners, free-kicks all being recorded as a number on a database, paves the way for anyone to challenge that outcome and bet on it.
-Its then down the ambition of the betting site to acquire that information and package it into markets for punters to gamble on.
-1 card to be shown in the first 10 minutes, toal cards, first half throw-ins odd/even and so on.
+Throw-ins, cards, goals kicks, corners and free-kicks are all being recorded as a number on a database, and this paves the way for anyone to challenge that outcome and bet on it.
+It’s then down to the ambition of the betting site to acquire that information and package it into markets for punters to gamble on.
+One card to be shown in the first 10 minutes, total cards, first half throw-ins odd/even, and so on.

-These alternative markets are often easier to predict than goals, if you know there’s an attacking game coming up, chances are lots of goal kicks & corners, or local derby might be a card fest if the stakes are high!
+These alternative markets are often easier to predict than goals.
+If you’re certain there’s an attacking game coming up, the chances are that there will be lots of goal kicks & corners, or a local derby might be a card fest if the stakes are high!